Suryaveerrr/Suryaveerrr/README.md

-## Hey, I’m Suryaveer Bhandari
+## Hey, I’m Suryaveer

-I’m interested in games as engineering systems — real-time simulation, gameplay architecture, and intelligent behavior under performance constraints.
+I’m into games, but not just the “press button → fun happens” part.
+I care about the systems underneath — the code that decides *why* something works, *why* it breaks, and *why* it suddenly drops to 20 FPS.

-My work focuses on gameplay and systems programming, AI-driven mechanics, and modular, maintainable code rather than engine-specific features.
+I mostly work on gameplay and systems programming, AI behavior, and real-time interaction.
+I enjoy building things that are modular, maintainable, and only mildly hostile to future-me.

 ---

-## 🧠 What I Work On
+## Things I Spend Too Much Time On
 - Gameplay & systems programming (C++ / C#)
-- AI behavior systems (FSMs, event-driven logic, pathfinding)
+- AI behavior systems (FSMs, pathfinding, NPCs that almost feel smart)
-- Real-time interaction & simulation
+- Real-time simulation & performance problems I caused myself
-- Performance-oriented design patterns
+- Writing code that doesn’t immediately collapse when I add one feature

 ---

-## 🛠️ Technical Stack
+## Stuff I Use (and Sometimes Fight With)
 **Languages**
 - C++, C#, Python

 **Game & Systems**
-- Unity (engineering-focused usage)
+- Unity (used as an engineering playground, not magic)
-- Unreal Engine (learning, engine-side exploration)
+- Unreal Engine (slowly poking at the engine side)
-- OpenGL (fundamentals, graphics pipeline)

-**Tools**
+- OpenGL (because I wanted to know what the GPU is actually doing)

+**Other Tools**
-- Git, GitHub
+- Git & GitHub (my emotional support version control)
-- Blender (supporting asset workflow)
+- Blender (when code alone can’t save me)

 ---

-## 📌 Selected Work
-Most repositories here are experimental prototypes and technical testbeds, used to explore architecture, AI behavior, and system-level design in interactive environments.
+## What Lives in This Repo
+Prototypes, experiments, and technical testbeds.
+Some are polished.
+Some are “learning experiences.”
+All of them taught me something — usually about architecture or humility.

 ---